Colleges by Location

 Campus Life

 Knowing what to expect out of campus life at a college or university can set you up for success.
-Check out some details about social life at University of Kentucky.
+Find out some info about students' life at University of Kentucky.

 Student Organizations

-According to the most recent information, there are 584 open-membership organizations at University of Kentucky.
+This school has 584 open-membership student organizations you can participate in.
 Sororities and fraternities are included in that number.
-23 percent of male and 33 of female students take part in in different organizations at University of Kentucky.
-The student organization with the highest level of popularity is Snowcats, followed by Society of Women Engineers and Pre-Medical Activities Council.
-Other popular student organizations at this school are Alpha Phi Omega and Wildcat Service Dogs.
+23 percent of male and 33 of female students participate in different organizations at University of Kentucky.
+The student organization that has the biggest membership is Snowcats, followed by Society of Women Engineers and Pre-Medical Activities Council.
+Other popular organizations at University of Kentucky are Alpha Phi Omega and Wildcat Service Dogs.

-Students interested in music can join the University of Kentucky band or chorus.
-If you're a fan of the performing arts, there is a drama club you can get involved in.
-For students looking to explore media and communication, University of Kentucky publishes its own newspaper and has its own radio station.
+Students who like music can join the University of Kentucky band or chorus.
+For students with a talent for acting, there is a drama club.
+Interested in media and communication?
+University of Kentucky publishes its own newspaper and has its own radio station.

 Student Services

-University of Kentucky offers a number of services crucial for a pleasant and safe life on campus.
+University of Kentucky offers a number of services vital for a pleasant and secure life on campus.

-All in all, campus life at University of Kentucky is rich and vibrant and provides everything most students need.
+All in all, campus life at University of Kentucky is rich and vibrant and provides all you need for a comfortable stay.

 Career Services